-Claim: A child dying of cancer in England needs your business cards to get into the Guinness World Book of Records.
+Claim: A child dying of cancer wants you to send him cards so he can get into the Guinness World Book of Records.

 It's hard to believe that so much good will and fine intentions could wreak havoc, but they have.
 And they still are.

 There really is a Craig Shergold, and he did have cancer.
 In 1989 an appeal was made on behalf of this then 9-year-old English boy afflicted with a terminal brain tumor.
 Young Craig wanted to be in the Guinness Book of World Records for having received the most greeting cards.
 By 1990, 16 million cards had arrived, and his wish had come true.
 (According to the 1997 edition of that book, by May 1991 he had collected 33 million.)